pauldub/homebrew/Library/Contributions/manpages/brew.1.md

     If set, Homebrew will not remove files from share/info, allowing them to be linked from the Cellar.

+  * HOMEBREW\_MASTER\_REPO, HOMEBREW\_MASTER\_BRANCH:
+    These default to "mxcl" and "master" respectively, and determine which repository to pull from when doing `brew update`.

+    These can be set to an alternate repository on GitHub to force updates to come from an alternate repository.

   * HOMEBREW\_SVN:
     When exporting from Subversion, Homebrew will use `HOMEBREW_SVN` if set, a Homebrew-built Subversion if installed, or the system-provided binary.